What is the difference between a certified translation and a sworn translation?

-A sworn translation is a certified translation made official by an oath report, completed and signed by the professional translator.
-The oath report is attached to the translation, stamped, validated and registered by the Public Official (Registrar) at the Asseverations Office of the Court (or by a notary public or at the consulate of the country of destination).
-By its nature as an act produced by a judicial body, it has legal value.
+A sworn translation is a notarized translation made official by an oath report, compiled and signed by the professional translator.
+The statement of oath shall be attached to the translation, stamped, validated and recorded by the official (registrar) at the Office of the Court of First Instance (or by a notary or at the Consulate of the country of destination).
+Because of the actions taken by the judicial authority, it has legal value.

-Certified translations, on the other hand, are accompanied by a Certification of Translation Accuracy, i.e. a certificate of accuracy of the translation issued by the translator or translation agency itself, usually drawn up in the target language and bearing the stamp, signature and data of the professional translator.
-The certificate of accuracy therefore certifies the translator’s linguistic competence and the authenticity of the translation.
+Certified translations, instead, are accompanied by a Certification of Translation Accuracy, or by a certificate of translation accuracy issued by the same translator or translation agency, written usually in the target language and bearing the stamp, signature and data of the professional translator.
+The certificate of accuracy therefore certifies the linguistic competence of the translator and the authenticity of the translation.

 CERTIFIED TRANSLATION: WHAT IS IT

 A certified translation is a translation issued by an authorized translator, accompanied by a statement on letterhead certifying that the translation is faithful and conforms to the original text.

 In some countries to obtain a translation with legal and official value, neither the intervention of the court nor the guaranteed translation is foreseen.
 In these cases, a certified translation is required.

 Certified translation is a service that is increasingly required of translation agencies and professional translators.

 It is sometimes also called an official translation: it is carried out for all documents to be submitted abroad but for which a sworn translation with legal value is not explicitly required.